Polarization-Dependent Loss Mitigation via Orthogonal Design Precoding and Interference Cancellation: Five Schemes

 \subsection{One Code and ZF with Precoding (pZ)}

 In Scheme pZ, we again send two codewords from \emph{one} code but consider a two-channel-use extension and the $4\times 4$ precoding matrix from \cite{jlt-pdl-me}: This is followed by ZF and independent decoding of each codeword which sees a worst-case effective gain of $1-\alpha^2$.
-The resulting scheme is comparable to those of \cite{pairwise,oyama}.
+The resulting scheme is essentially equivalent to those of \cite{pairwise,oyama} as shown in \cite{jlt-pdl-me}.
+In particular, I/Q and polarization--time coding are performance-equivalent when $\phi = 0$.